Eze is a ‘talented’ versatile player – Crystal Palace manager Hodgson | Goal.com

 “But it certainly wasn't asking him to do anything that he's uncomfortable with, and if you ask him, of course, he prefers to be further infield than playing out wide.”

-Eze will hope to feature against Pep Guardiola’s men and help his side return to winning ways after a three-game winless run, including back-to-back defeats against Chelsea and Leicester City.
+Eze will hope to feature against Pep Guardiola’s men and help his side return to winning ways after a three-game winless run, which included back-to-back defeats against Chelsea and Leicester City.

 The midfielder started his senior career with QPR in 2016 and went on to become a key figure for the Superhoops before leaving the side.